Wedge Island (Western Australia): History

 The Wedge Island Protection Association (WIPA) was established in 1968, with its objective to ensure members can enjoy and protect the environment, heritage and community.

 A man was fatally stabbed during a beach party on the northern side of Wedge in December 2013, after a brawl broke out.
 The New Year's Eve party involved more than 600 people.

 The WA Government has considered the removal of the shacks on Wedge in line with government policy.
 In March 2010, the Minister for the Environment Donna Faragher announced that she would not be seeking an end to the leases at Wedge and Grey until compromise options were considered by government.

-In April 2011, a WA Legislative Council Standing Committee found that coastal shacks "should" be removed to protect the environment from "unplanned growth".
+In April 2011, a Western Australian Legislative Council Standing Committee found that coastal shacks "should" be removed to protect the environment from "unplanned growth".
 The shack leases were due to expire on 30 June 2011, but the Wedge community won a one-year renewal for all occupied facilities.

 Following amendments to the Conservation and Land Management Act in 2012, the Department of Parks and Wildlife said it no longer had the power to provide leases there.
 The Western Australian Government has authorised the Department of Biodiversity, Conservation and Attractions to issue licences to shack owners under the Conservation and Land Management Act 1984.

 Wedge and Grey are in an area subject to summer bushfires and visitors in beach shacks are sometimes asked to relocate.
 At present solid fuel fires are banned at Wedge between November and March.
 Campfires are also prohibited for some public holidays.

 During November 2024, an emergency alert was raised for parts of Wedge Island and Grey after a car crash started a bushfire.
 A number of residents chose to stay in their communities while the blaze burned across local access roads.